ceeblet/patterns/README.md

 #### Creating Patterns

 Every pattern is composed of a series of lines drawn to the HTML5 canvas element.
 When a user clicks <kbd>Start</kbd>, `window.setTimeout()` is used to execute a recursive line drawing function over a period of time.
 This makes a tree appear to grow on the screen.
 Every pattern a user creates originates from this tree.
+There are oh-so-many possiblities!

 <p align="center">
   <img align="center" src="/static/images/create-pattern.gif" alt="Home-Page">
 </p>

-The following code snippet from <kbd>static/draw_to_canvas.js</kbd> shows the Tree class along with its attributes and methods.
+The following code snippet from <kbd>static/draw_to_canvas.js</kbd> shows the class, Tree, from which each unique pattern is instantiated.
 The value of an attribute is set when a user makes an action that corresponds to that attribute.
 Possible actions include: moving a slider to the left or right, clicking a color button, and moving the mouse anywhere inside the canvas element.
-The values of each Tree attribute are used in the drawTree method; different combinations result in a diverse collection of patterns.
+The values of each Tree attribute are used in the drawTree() method; different combinations result in a diverse collection of patterns.

+When a user makes an action that changes the values of any one or more Tree attributes, the entire pattern is redrawn by calling Tree.draw() with no delay.
+This animation gives users the ability to have dynamic interactions with the patterns they create.

 ```javascript